 Here is a fictional example of a vertical organizational structure:

 The CEO of an international food and beverage company exercises control from the top.
-The company organizes its operations into different divisions and departments.
-Each one has a president, CEO, or EVP.
+The company organizes its operations into different divisions and departments, each with a president, CEO, or EVP.
 Managerial heads oversee each division and manage the organization’s operations.

 The company structures its operations into units based on food or beverages.
 Each division has a president who oversees the division’s activities.
 Regional heads report to the president, ensuring a clear chain of command.

-The chain of command extends from the CEO to regional heads.
-It then moves to the country managers and functional heads.
-This hierarchy ensures that each level of management has clear responsibilities.
-It also maintains effective communication throughout the organization.
+The chain of command extends from the CEO to regional heads, then to the country managers and functional heads.
+This hierarchy ensures that each level of management has clear responsibilities and maintains effective communication throughout the organization.

 What are the benefits of a vertical organizational structure?